mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the QUIC datagram extension {{!I-D.ietf-quic-datagram}} was successfully negotiated during the QUIC handshake.

-Datagrams provide un-order and unreliable delivery.
+Datagrams provide un-ordered and unreliable delivery.
 In theory both, stream- as well as datagram-based forwarding, can be used in parallel, however, for most transmissions it is expected to only use one.

 While IP packets sent over streams only have to respect the end-to-end MTU between the client and the target server, packets sent in datagrams are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC tunnel packet.
 The proxy should provide MTU and overhead information to the client.
 The client MUST take this overhead into account when indicating the MTU to the application.

+## Datagram Formats {#datagram-formats}

+This section defined the different datagram formats used by Connect-IP.
+Even if only one format is currently used it is expected that for some usages future extension may require the flexibility to use multiple different formats for a given CONNECT-IP request.

+### Tunnel Mode IPv4 Format

+The Datagram contains one full IPv4 Packet per {{!RFC0791}}.
+Used in tunnel mode and when the IP Version is 4 per the IP-Version header or explicit given target address.

+### Tunnel Mode IPv6 Format

+The Datagram contains one full IPv6 Packet per {{!RFC8200}}.
+Used in tunnel mode and when the IP Version is 6 per the IP-Version header or explicit given target address.

+### Flow Forwarding Format

+The Datagram contains only the IP payload.
+This is defined as the payload following the IPv4 header and any options for IPv4, and for IPv6 as the payload following the IPv6 header and any extension header.
+Used for Flow Forwarding mode.

 # Requesting flow forwarding {#client}